pmurati/MLOps/README.md

 # MLOps Demo

-This repository demosntrates a composite framework for data pipeline and version orchestration as well tracking and model comparison, using a combination of tools like git, DVC and MLFlow.
+This repository demonstrates a composite framework for data pipeline and version orchestration as well tracking and model comparison, using a combination of tools like git, DVC and MLFlow.

 # Table of Contents